psf/the-invisibles/content/english/episodes/ep-8.md

 And recently she has joined the PyPodcats team as the fifth organizer.

 She participated in organization of EuroSciPy 2023/2024 conference, JupyterCon 2023, PyCon DE & PyData Berlin 2024, and PyLadies Paris meetups since 2022.
-She has also given introductory python tutorials in several occasions.
+She has also given introductory Python tutorials in several occasions.
 "
   social:
   - name: github